Youth Empowerment & Support Services (YESS)

 Youth Homelessness in Edmonton

-From April 2020 to April 2021, YESS served approximately 759 young people between the ages of 15 and 25 who had experienced housing instability and trauma.
-These young people did not choose to experience homelessness; instead, they are fighting to survive their experiences with trauma: abuse, neglect, sexual exploitation, violence, discrimination, and more.
+From April 2022 to March 2023, YESS served 697 young people between the ages of 15 and 24 who had experienced housing instability and trauma.
+These young people did not choose to experience homelessness; instead, they are fighting to survive their experiences with trauma (abuse, neglect, sexual exploitation, violence, discrimination, and more).
 Living in survival mode comes from trauma in the home, trauma within families, and trauma within their communities.
 Most often, youth in survival mode need access to resources for basic needs first and have to build up trust that services and agencies are able to help them build their own future in the community.
 We know from brain development research that healthy connections and relationships are needed to move past trauma and grow into healthier adults.

 The Cycle of Unaddressed Trauma

-It is our belief that if these traumatic experiences are left unaddressed in young people, they will most likely create cyclic barriers to healing and moving forward with their lives in a positive way in community.
+It is our belief that if these traumatic experiences are left unaddressed in young people, it will most likely create cyclic barriers to healing and moving forward with their lives in a positive way in community.
 Some of these barriers and results include addiction, mental illness, abuse, and criminal involvement.
 YESS has reorganized its structure and processes to be trauma-informed, created an internal trauma and mental health psychology team called the Wellness Integration Team, and has created an evaluation framework to help youth identify what life skills they still need to develop and where they are in their healing journey.